lupyuen/nuttx-arm64-emulator/README.md

 // 408169d0 is the next instruction after WFI
 ```

-NuttX Scheduler seems to be waiting for Timer Interrupt, to continue booting.
+NuttX Scheduler seems to be waiting for us to handle the SysCall, to continue booting.

-TODO: Should we simulate the timer to start NuttX? https://lupyuen.org/articles/interrupt.html#timer-interrupt-isnt-handled

-# NuttX SysCall 0
+# NuttX SysCall

 _What's NuttX SysCall 0?_

-Look for SysCall 0 in the list below, it includes plenty of Scheduler Functions...
+Look for the SysCall in the list below, it includes plenty of Scheduler Functions...

 https://github.com/apache/nuttx/blob/master/include/sys/syscall_lookup.h